AnjaKroon/GenModel/README.md

 ## Limitations
 Currently, this code has some limitations to robustness that I will describe here.
 * As input, discrete.py can only work with a uniform probability distribution.
-* A .png file is currently created representing the modified probability distribution.
-Creation of this png increases the processing time.
-If no such images are needed, it would be advantageous to remove this capability for running the program over large combinations of input parameters.
 * More robust testing of code could be useful to address potential unseen edge cases

 ## Next Steps
 At this point, the problem statement has been defined and the foundational code base has been laid.
-The next step would be the first iteration of testing.
-I would like to run the discrete.py over the 90 combinations of the following parameters:
+The next step would be the first iteration of testing, calculating the s-statistic over numerous input parameters to see trends in the behavior.
-* U: 100 1000 10000 100000 1000000
-* m: 10 100 1000 10000 1000000 10000000
-* b: in 30 50 100

-We are not varying e and will keep it at 0.1 at least for this first round of testing. \
-From these tests, I will note down the U, m, e, b, run time, and array of generated samples (with m samples in it) as generated from discrete.py \
-Then, gen_S.py will run taking the generated samples and returning a histogram in the form of a dictionary with every element in the probability space and respresenting the frequency in which it appears in the generated samples.

 ## What are the other files for?